-We are fundraising to create the Play Lab, an adaptable physical space that can be used for these services, along with hands-on education services for ECE programs and for parents on choosing child care.
+The Play Lab, which opened in Fall 2021, is an adaptable physical space that is used for the services listed above, along with hands-on education services for ECE programs and for parents on choosing child care.
 Take a look!

-- The Play Lab will transform our physical space so that it reflects our place in the community—at the confluence of parents, caregivers and children.
+- The Play Lab reflects our place in the community—at the confluence of parents, caregivers and children.

-- Parents will have an immersive experience of what to look for in quality child care programs.
-Home-based child care businesses will visualize how to set up their environment for early learning.
+- Parents can have an immersive experience of what to look for in quality child care programs.
+Home-based child care businesses can visualize how to set up their environment for early learning.

-- Families will find a respite from life’s stressors; parents will support each other; we’ll engage children while their caregivers access our services; children in the foster care system will have supervised visits with their parents.
+- Families can find a respite from life’s stressors; parents can support each other; we engage children while their caregivers access our services; children in the foster care system will have supervised visits with their parents.

-- Parents and caregivers will borrow unique toys, books and learning materials from a curated library; enriching children’s environment and equipping educators with resources.
+- Parents and caregivers can borrow unique toys, books and learning materials from our curated library; enriching children’s environment and equipping educators with resources.

-- Our staff will use the Play Lab will to seek customer feedback and test new service delivery strategies to ensure our programs respond to community needs.
+- Our staff use the Play Lab to seek client feedback and test new service delivery strategies to ensure our programs respond to community needs.

-Our vision is that this exciting new physical space will be the inspiration for Play Lab Pop-Ups, allowing us to bring the most engaging, cutting-edge developmental toys, books and learning materials to families and caregivers around the Bay Area.
+From this exciting new physical space, we plan to launch Play Lab Pop-Ups, allowing us to bring the most engaging, cutting-edge developmental toys, books and learning materials to families and caregivers around the Bay Area.

 Children’s Council will take our expert-led playgroups and child development workshops “on the road” to communities that need them most — particularly in low-income neighborhoods — engaging children, families and caregivers in the power of play!
 Check out a Logic Model diagram of our programs, highlighting the short and long term outcomes we expect to achieve through this critical work.